lamnelson/cloudcast/README.md

   Upon start up, the application will ask permission for location service.

 #### 2. Main Page
-  Display weather details of favorite city and the list of favorite cities:
+  Display weather details of favorite city and/of list of favorite cities:
  > * Name of the city
  > * Temperature
  > * TempMin